Analysis | We reached the ‘stacks of paper’ phase of Trump’s bid to retain power

 To put it bluntly: There's no evidence at all of any sort of fraud anywhere close to enough to swing the results of the election.

 But this wasn’t really McEnany’s goal anymore than it was Hannity’s goal when he invited her on his program.
-The goal, instead, is to create the sense that something massive occurred, not to actually show that it did.
+The goal, instead, is to create the sense that something massive occurred, not to show that it did.
 The goal was to wave around that big stack of paper to imply a lot was going on, even if the stack of paper showed nothing of the sort.

 This has been a favorite Trump tactic for decades: impress through size instead of quality.
 As president, it’s been the focus of his rhetoric, whipping up enough claims that it’s tricky to sort out what’s accurate (little) from what’s useless (nearly all of it).
 To create enough of a volume of assertions that even skeptics can say things like, well, most of what Trump says is nonsense, but there is that one thing …